TanmoySG/wdb-migrate/README.md

 If source-sink.json is not provided, it picks up the default file at the project's root directory.

+### Data Migration

+Currently only data migration between pre-existing database and collection is supported.
+So it is a prerequisite that the Database and Collection must exist in v1.
+Refer to [the issue `#1`](https://github.com/TanmoySG/wdb-migrate/issues/1) for more details on setting up the prerequisites.

 ### Connection Configuration

 wdb-migrate uses a configuration JSON to get the required credentials to connect to v0 and v1 instances for the movement.
 The config json looks like